Venice What to visit

 💡 EXTRA TIP: Next to the Murano Lighthouse (at Murano Faro A station), you can take the Vaporetto line 12 towards Burano, the journey takes about 30 minutes.

-I suggest staying in Burano until sunset as this is one of the most amazing places in Venice to watch this moment.
-The return trip to Venice is done using line 12 again and takes about 1 hour, depending on which Vaporetto station you end your journey at.
+I suggest staying in Burano until sunset since this is one of the most amazing places in Venice to watch this moment.

 It is possible to climb this staircase, where at the top we are treated to a view of Venice and some of its main attractions, such as St. Mark’s Basilica or the Campanile.